Germany begins major reform of its hospital sector – DW – 11/22/2024

 The two-pronged hospital reform will change the way German hospitals are financed and impose new care standards.

-Germany has the highest number of hospital beds per capita in the European Union (7.9 beds per 1,000 inhabitants — EU average: 5.3) but maintaining these is expensive.
+Germany has the highest number of hospital beds per capita in the European Union, at 7.9 beds per 1,000 inhabitants, compared to the EU average of 5.3.
+But maintaining these is expensive.
 According to Lauterbach, this has left many hospitals on the brink of bankruptcy.
 The result is that patients are being kept in hospital unnecessarily so hospitals can charge health insurers extra money — which in turn drives up the whole country's health costs and insurance contributions.

 The reform means that hospitals will no longer be paid per treatment — instead, they will get a guaranteed income for making certain services available.
 This, it is hoped, will alleviate the financial pressure on hospitals to pack in as many operations and treatments as they can, even if they are poorly qualified to carry them out.